jeffareid/erasureb/README.md

   mInv = inverse of mLct.
   mInv is reduced in size by one row. mCor = mInv x mSyx. mDst = mCor x mSrc.
-This corrects n-1 rows of mDat.
+This regenerates n-1 rows of mDat.
-  The remaining erased row of mDat is corrected using XOR.
+  The remaining erased row of mDat is generated using XOR.
 ```